-Climate & Water Science Advisory Panel — Members
+Climate and Water Science Advisory Panel — Members

-A group of experts has been assembled for the Climate & Water Science Advisory Panel and are listed below in alphabetical order:
+A group of experts has been assembled for the Climate and Water Science Advisory Panel and are listed below in alphabetical order:

 Craig D. Allen